polyaxon/polyaxon/site/docs/core/python-library/index.md

 run_client = RunClient()
 ```

-Authentication using environment variables could be useful to keep you code behave similarly on different environments.
+Authentication using environment variables could be useful to keep your code behave similarly in different environments.

 #### Provide an authenticated client: